hyperterm-js/content_development/findNeedles.md

 The following is an example of a **findNeedles()** use case:

 - SEO keyword indexing:
-	- Given a keyword list as *needles* and your target files, each as a "haystack", you can iterate over files and compare your list of *needles* using each file (converted to a string) as a *haystack*.
+	- Given a keyword list as *needles* and your files as *haystacks*, you can iterate over the files and compare your list of *needles* using each file (converted to a string) as a *haystack*.
 Each *needle* is counted and you can see the frequency your targets use the list of keywords.